1

 Find a Doctor Tool

 NEMT must be used to access the closest qualified provider of that service.
-There is an online tool to find the closest provider, accessible on the Department's website by clicking Find Doctors.
+Refer to the Find a Doctor tool to find the closest provider.

 Provider Contacts

-Provider contacts can be found on the Provider Contacts web page.
+Provider contacts are located on the Provider Contacts web page.

 Back to Top